drew-loukusa/spotify-py-cli/README.md

     * Set volume
     * Add an item to the playback queue (passing multiple track ids to 'play' will also do this)

+* Easy-to-parse output
+    * Any command that returns output, will have an option to make the output easy to parse (vs being nice to look at for a human).
+The idea being, if you want to pipe output from one command invocation, into another invocation, you can.
+    * An example I'd like to be able to support, get a list of track ids from search command, and then pipe those into the playback command.

 ## Design

 This a very brief overview of my program design, bug me if you want me to expand this.
 I'll probably expand it at some point in the future.